theRenard/Blog/docs/articles/cocos-creator/fundamentals/tiled-and-collisions/index.md

 # Tiled and collisions in Cocos Creator

 ### If you've tried to figure out how to use collisions with Tiled tiled maps and Cocos Creator probably you had no luck.
-This is because out of the box this configuration is unsupported.
+This is because out of the box, this configuration is unsupported.
 But there is a way to make it work.

 ## TL;DR